justinpombrio/cs2951y-reading-notes/reactions.md

 being decomposed into separate meaningful functions.
 I would recommend against hiring a developer that wrote code like that.
 This makes me sad.

+# Day 8

+### An Interest

+In the Izu paper, I liked the term "building block".
+It recognizes that the schemas that students learn (and could therefore possibly recall) are course specific.

+### A Disagreement

+Both of the papers seemed to revolve around loops, numbers, and arrays.
+Even people's names were represented with numbers.
+And the problems all seemed artificially geared toward this kind of data.
+How common is this in intro cs?
+(Izu section 2.2 suggests "quite".)

+### A Question

+Is seems odd to me that us total novices are commenting so much and asking so few questions.
+What would people think of doing "Interest, Disagreement, Question" instead of "Surprise, Interest, Disagreement"?